Neck Deep: Wishful Thinking, Life's Not out to Get You, line-up changes (2014–2016)

 The band released their debut album, Wishful Thinking, on 14 January 2014.
 Up until this point, the band was a "fun, part-time [entity]", according to Barlow.
 With the release of the album, the band became a full-time thing, according to Barlow: "Fuck it, let's do this properly".
 The success of the album resulted in Thorpe-Evans, West and Roberts quitting their jobs, Washington turning down a place at the Academy of Contemporary Music and Barlow dropping out of university.
-Following the release of Wishful Thinking, Neck Deep began 2014 with a full UK headline tour and also toured the UK as the main support for We Are the in Crowd, before a headline tour covering the US with Knuckle Puck, Light Years and Misguided by Giants.
+After the release of Wishful Thinking, Neck Deep began 2014 with a full UK headline tour and also toured the UK as the main support for We Are the In Crowd, before a headline tour covering the US with Knuckle Puck, Light Years and Misguided by Giants.
 The band were announced to perform on 2014 edition of Vans Warped Tour.
 The band's two EPs were remixed and remastered as part of the compilation Rain in July / A History of Bad Decisions, released on Hopeless on 17 June.
 It was released to capitalise on the band's popularity at the time.
 Barlow said that this compilation would be "definitive release of [these] songs".
 The band hoped that the new fans that enjoyed Wishful Thinking "will enjoy the chance to check these songs out now that we've had a chance to improve how they sound!"
 The band won the Kerrang!
 Award for Best British Newcomer 2014, beating nominees Blitz Kids, Bury Tomorrow, Lonely the Brave, and Decade.
 The band headlined the Intercontinental Championships Tour, along with Knuckle Puck (USA), Seaway (Canada) and Trophy Eyes (Australia), and touring the UK.
 The tour was set to start January 2015 and run through February.
-As of late 2014, they have entered the studio with producers Andrew Wade and Jeremy McKinnon to record their second album.
+In late 2014, they entered the studio with producers Andrew Wade and Jeremy McKinnon to record their second album.